Temitope-Portfolio/Predictive-models/README.md

 ![Age distribution](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/89e664db-52e7-4202-ba38-4fc201a99b16)

 There were 8 categories of items sold in all the shopping malls.
-Clothing was purchased the most, while cosmetics, food & beverages came second and third and books and souvenirs are the least purchased items in the category.
+Clothing was purchased the most, while cosmetics, food & beverages came second and third, and books and souvenirs are the least purchased items in the category.

 ![Category purchased](https://github.com/Temitope-Portfolio/Temitope-Portfolio/assets/81313873/1f15e7cb-0966-48ef-ac79-3ad23175bf27)